AS97GitHub/LangTool-X/README.md

 </p>

 <p align="center">
-A command-line tool for extracting and converting game language files stored in binary `.dat` format.
+<strong>A command-line tool for extracting and converting game language files stored in binary `.dat` format.</strong>
 </p>

 ## About